 An obvious play on the diamond inclusion, 2012-13 Flawless showed that there is really no amount too high for basketball collectors.
 This base rookie card for Anthony Davis includes the aforementioned diamond and a print run of only 20 copies.

-The on-card autograph and rectangle jersey piece design offers collectors an appealing Anthony Davis rookie card.
+The on-card autograph and rectangle jersey piece offers collectors an attractive Anthony Davis rookie card.
 Coming as no surprise, the 2012-13 Gold Standard design is heavy on gold and the on-card autograph is a major plus.

-Alongside Flawless and National Treasures, the 2012-13 Panini Immaculate completes the trinity of his ultra high-end rookie cards.
-A hard-signed autograph and a clean, Exquisite-esque design make for one attractive card.
+Alongside Flawless and National Treasures, 2012-13 Panini Immaculate completes the trinity of Davis' ultra high-end rookie cards.
+A hard-signed autograph and a clean, Exquisite-esque design make for one impressive card.

 While low-numbered rookie cards are nothing new, the combination of a a sticker autograph for the number one pick and print run of 25 seems a little crazy.
 Unremarkable as it is, the print run alone keeps the 2012-13 Intrigue card's value higher.

 Rookie cards in 2012-13 Panini Limited come with a very distinct look as all are autographed on die-cut acetate.
 The Davis card is numbered to 199, which is still on the lower side of things compared to most of the list.

-For those who like minimal designs, 2012-13 Panini Momentum isn't a bad choice.
-It comes from a high-end set that's more focused on hits and inserts than the base set.
+For those who like simple designs, 2012-13 Panini Momentum isn't a bad choice.
+It comes from a premium set that's more focused on hits and inserts than the base cards.
 As a result, the card is somewhat rare despite not being serial numbered.

-A large jersey patch and on-card signature along with the brand recognition of National Treasures come to form one of the best Anthony Davis rookie cards of the year.
-Although the higher than normal print run may hurt values slightly, it gives more collectors a shot at obtaining this nice 2012-13 NT card.
+A large jersey patch and on-card signature along with the brand recognition of National Treasures come together to form one of the best Anthony Davis rookie cards of the year.
+Although the higher-than-normal print run may hurt values slightly, it gives more collectors a shot at obtaining this nice 2012-13 NT card.

 Merging multiple designs into the same base set, 2012-13 Preferred has three different autographed Anthony Davis cards.
 The Rookie Silhouettes versions, especially the prime parallel, have been the most popular of the group, but all three offer a limited print run and on-card signature.